Mackinac Island: Architecture

 Most of the buildings on Mackinac Island are built of wood, a few are of stone, and most have clapboard siding.
 The architectural styles on the island span 300 years, from the earliest Native American structures to the European-American styles of the 19th century.

 The earliest structures were built by the Anishinaabe and Ojibwe (also called Chippewa in the United States) tribes before European exploration.
 At least two buildings still exist from the original French settlement of the late 18th century.
 Mackinac Island has the only example of northern French rustic architecture in the United States, and one of few survivors in North America.

 Mackinac Island also contains examples of Federalist, Colonial, and Greek Revival styles.
 Given its rise as a tourist destination in the late nineteenth century, many of the island's structures were built in the later style of the Victorian era, which includes Gothic Revival, Stick style, Italianate, Second Empire, Richardson Romanesque and Queen Anne styles.
-The most recent architectural styles date from the late 19th century to the 1930s and include the Colonial and Tudor revival.
+The most recent architectural styles date from the late 19th century to the 1930s and include the Colonial and Tudor Revival.

 Points of interest

 All of Mackinac Island was listed as a National Historic Landmark in October 1960.
 In addition, because of the island's long history and preservation efforts starting in the 1890s, eight separate locations on the island, and a ninth site on adjacent Round Island, are listed in the United States National Register of Historic Places.
+In 2022 Travel + Leisure named Mackinac Island the best island in the continental U.S. to visit.